grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [cleanup_concurrency: <int> | default = 20]

 # (advanced) Time before a block marked for deletion is deleted from bucket.
 If
-# not 0, blocks will be marked for deletion and compactor component will
+# not 0, blocks will be marked for deletion and the compactor component will
 # permanently delete blocks marked for deletion from the bucket.
 If 0, blocks
 # will be deleted straight away.
 Note that deleting blocks immediately can cause
 # query failures.
 # CLI flag: -compactor.deletion-delay
 [deletion_delay: <duration> | default = 12h]

-# (advanced) For tenants marked for deletion, this is time between deleting of
+# (advanced) For tenants marked for deletion, this is the time between deletion
-# last block, and doing final cleanup (marker files, debug files) of the tenant.
+# of the last block, and doing final cleanup (marker files, debug files) of the
+# tenant.
 # CLI flag: -compactor.tenant-cleanup-delay
 [tenant_cleanup_delay: <duration> | default = 6h]